Forget Kashmir, fight terrorism or you will disintegrate: Rajnath warns Pakistan

 Defence Minister Rajnath Singh on Sunday told Pakistan to forget Kashmir and instead fight an "honest battle" against terrorism, warning that no power can stop its disintegration if it continued with its rant and did not mend its ways.
 He said India was ready to assist Pakistan in the fight against terrorism if it cannot do so on its own, but added that Islamabad's intentions were deceitful.

-Addressing poll rallies in Haryana's Pataudi and Chief Minister M L Khattar's home constituency Karnal, Singh also slammed the Congress party for criticizing him on doing "Shastra puja" of the Rafale jet on Dussehra, saying the remarks by the opposition party only emboldened Pakistan.
+Addressing poll rallies in Haryana's Pataudi and Chief Minister ML Khattar's home district Karnal, Singh also slammed the Congress for criticizing him on doing "Shastra puja" of the Rafale jet on Dussehra, saying the remarks by the opposition party emboldened Pakistan.
 He asked why Congress was objecting to "Om" being written on the aircraft.

-Asking Pakistan to wage and "honest battle" against terrorism, instead of using it to weaken and break India, the defence minister said if Islamabad was finding it difficult to tackle the menace, India was ready to help its neighbour.
+Asking Pakistan to wage an "honest battle" against terrorism, instead of using it to weaken and break India, the defense minister said if Islamabad was finding it difficult to tackle the menace, India was ready to help its neighbor.
 "We will extend cooperation to them to fight terrorism.
 But Pakistan's intentions are deceitful," Singh said.

+His statements come amid tensions between India and Pakistan following the abrogation of the special status of Kashmir under Article 370 in August.
+Singh said Pakistan's situation is deteriorating and their economy is in bad shape, but to divert its people's attention, Islamabad was encouraging terror activities.

 "Do our Christians not say Amen, do our Muslim brothers not say Amen...
 Questions are being raised on this.
 When I was performing 'puja', there were people of various faiths present there, including Muslims, Christians, Hindus, and Sikhs.
 All of them were cooperating," he said.
 He said rather than welcoming it, Congress started criticizing the 'Shastra puja'.